 It’s official – with beauty websites calling it a “wonder supplement,” NAD has truly arrived.
 While this little cellular energy generator has long been recognized in the scientific community for its pivotal role in every single cell in our bodies, the buzz about the many benefits of boosting NAD levels is hitting the streets.
 And that means a little clarification is in order, particularly about the best way to supplement effectively.
 If you’re googling “can you take NAD directly,” this post is for you!

-In an interesting shift, people are increasingly asking how best to supplement NAD, instead of what it is or what it does.
-They’ve already learned that higher levels of NAD translates to more cellular energy, which means cells are primed and able to do their various and important jobs.
+In an interesting shift, people are increasingly asking how best to supplement NAD (Nicotinamide adenine dinucleotide), instead of what it is or what it does.
+They’ve already learned that higher levels of NAD translate to more cellular energy, which means cells are primed and able to do their various and important jobs.
 They may also be aware that NAD levels naturally decline as we age, leaving us with roughly half the NAD we had at age 20 by the time we hit 50.
-As production slows, and as aging or damaged cells burn through our precious NAD supply, so comes the onset of conditions traditionally associated with aging – a fuzzier memory, less energy, more wrinkles, slowed recovery times, brain fog, and the list goes on.
+As production slows and as aging or damaged cells burn through our precious NAD supply, so comes the onset of conditions traditionally associated with aging – a fuzzier memory, less energy, more wrinkles, slowed recovery times, brain fog, and the list goes on.
 Boosting NAD can help offset that decline and dramatically improve biological age and healthspan.

 Here’s the thing – none of that happens by taking NAD directly.
-Instead, you need what essentially amounts to a go-between.
+Instead, you need what essentially amounts to a go-between or a “precursor”.

 If you’re researching NAD supplements or even taking one already, surprise – you’re probably not actually taking NAD directly.
 And that’s a good thing.
 First, NAD is wildly heat sensitive, so you’d need to be diligent about managing temperature properly.
 And second, getting NAD itself into your bloodstream, whether you down a capsule or fork over for a pricey IV infusion, doesn’t mean it’s making its way into your cells.
 In fact, oral supplementation with NAD doesn’t really seem to do much, and that’s almost certainly related to how efficiently it’s metabolized in the gut.
 As for IV therapy, which is generally touted as an ideal route of administration in terms of bioavailability for many nutrients, we just don’t know about its efficacy for NAD.
 As researchers in a 2020 review of the clinical evidence for targeting NAD therapeutically put it, “the metabolism of intravenously infused NAD/NADH is currently unclear.”